magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-event-hub.md

 Use the Dashboards to work with data.
 Dashboards are a modern format for collecting and visualizing data sets.
 Visibility of data presentation is achieved through a variety of widgets.

-ThingsBoard has examples of several types of dashboards that you can use.
+IoT Hub has examples of several types of dashboards that you can use.
 You can find them in **Solution templates** tab.

 {% include images-gallery.html imageCollection="solution_templates" %}